EcoJulia/Diversity.jl/README.md

 [Reeve et al, 2014](http://arxiv.org/abs/1404.6520)).
 There are also matching normalised and raw, alpha, beta and gamma diversities at both the subcommunity and ecosystem level.
-The functions exist both with unicode names which are not exported (e.g.
+The functions exist both with unicode names preceded by D (e.g.
-Diversity.ᾱ()), and with matching exported ascii names (e.g. alphabar()).
+Dᾱ()), and with matching ascii names (e.g. subcommunityalphabar()).
 We also provide a general function for extract any diversity measure for a series of subcommunity relative abundances.
 And we can calculate the proportions that subcommunities each contribute to ecosystem diversity per subcommunity or per individual.